Domino's

-Domino's Pizza, Inc., trading as Domino's, is a Michigan-based multinational pizza restaurant chain founded in 1960 and led by CEO Russell Weiner.
-The corporation is Delaware-domiciled and headquartered at the Domino's Farms Office Park in Ann Arbor Township, near Ann Arbor, Michigan.
+Domino's Pizza, Inc., commonly referred to as Domino's, is an American multinational pizza restaurant chain founded in 1960.
+The corporation is Delaware-domiciled and headquartered at the Domino's Farms office park in Ann Arbor Township, near Ann Arbor, Michigan.
 As of 2018, Domino's had approximately 15,000 stores, with 5,649 in the United States, 1,500 in India, and 1,249 in the United Kingdom.
-Domino's has stores in over 83 countries and 5,701 cities worldwide.
+Domino's has stores in more than 83 countries and 5,701 cities worldwide.

 History

-1960s–2010s
+1960s–1990s

-In 1960, Tom Monaghan and his brother, James, took over the operation of DomiNick's, an existing location of a small pizza restaurant chain that had been owned by Dominick DeVarti, at 507 Cross Street (now 301 West Cross Street) in Ypsilanti, Michigan, near Eastern Michigan University.
-The deal was secured by a $500 down payment, then the brothers borrowed $900 to pay for the store.
-The brothers planned to split the work hours evenly, but James did not want to quit his job as a full-time postman to keep up with the demands of the new business.
-Within eight months, James traded his half of the business to Tom for the Volkswagen Beetle they used for pizza deliveries.
+In 1960, Tom Monaghan and his brother, Jim, took over the operation of DomiNick's, an existing location of a small pizza restaurant chain that had been owned by Dominick DeVarti, at 507 Cross Street (now 301 West Cross Street) in Ypsilanti, Michigan, near Eastern Michigan University.
+The deal was secured by a $500 down payment, after which the brothers borrowed $900 to pay for the store.
+The brothers planned to split the work hours evenly, but Jim did not want to quit his job as a full-time postman to keep up with the demands of the new business.
+Within eight months, Jim traded his half of the business to Tom for the Volkswagen Beetle they used for pizza deliveries.

 By 1965, Tom Monaghan had purchased two additional pizzerias; he now had a total of three locations in the same county.
 Monaghan wanted the stores to share the same branding, but the original owner forbade him from using the DomiNick's name.
 One day, an employee, Jim Kennedy, returned from a pizza delivery and suggested the name "Domino's".
-Monaghan immediately loved the idea and officially renamed the business Domino's Pizza, Inc. in 1965.
+Monaghan immediately loved the idea and officially renamed the business to Domino's Pizza, Inc. in 1965.